-CAMHS
+- CAMHS

-- Social Care - Speech and Language Therapist - Educational Psychologist - Autism Spectrum Team - Social, Emotional & Behaviour Support Services (SEBSS) - Occupational Health Services Physiotherapy Services - School Nursing / specialist nurses Visual Support Services Hearing Support Services - Individualised support is provided for pupils who begin to display signs of disaffection - Pupils with specific medical conditions have individual health care plans which are shared with all staff
+- Social Care

+- Speech and Language Therapist

+- Educational Psychologist

+- Autism Spectrum Team

+- Occupational Health Services

+- Physiotherapy Services

+- School Nursing / specialist nurses

+- Visual Support Services Hearing Support Services

+- Individualised support is provided for pupils who begin to display signs of disaffection

+- Pupils with specific medical conditions have individual health care plans which are shared with all staff

+- Access to counselling services

+- Access to Penhaligon's Friends for bereavement support

+- 1:1 ELSA Support (Emotional Literacy Support Assistants) - supporting pupils whose learning is negatively affected by emotional difficulties.

-7. Social interaction opportunities
+6. Social interaction opportunities

-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Staff are aware that every social interaction they have with a child is an opportunity to support and develop a child's emotional wellbeing All students have opportunities for social interaction, regardless of need All students belong to an age related class All students are invited on trips and visits regardless of ability or disability.
-Residential trips in Year 3, 4, 5 and 6 challenge and encourage the development of age-appropriate social skills All staff are trained to and are encouraged to support the social interaction of students Paired reading with a link class is used to encourage sharing a book with a peer in a mutually supportive session Peer mentors/buddies for targeted children Individual screening will be used to assess the social and emotional needs of individual children and shared with all adults in the classroom.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Staff are aware that every social interaction they have with a child is an opportunity to support and develop a child's emotional wellbeing All students have opportunities for social interaction, regardless of need All students belong to an age-related class All students are invited on trips and visits regardless of ability or disability.
+Residential trips in Year 3, 4, 5 and 6 challenges and encourage the development of age-appropriate social skills All staff are trained to and are encouraged to support the social interaction of students Paired reading with a link class is used to encourage sharing a book with a peer in a mutually supportive session Peer mentors / buddies for targeted children Individual screening will be used to assess the social and emotional needs of individual children and shared with all adults in the classroom.
 Learning mentors or LSAs use social stories with individual students to manage difficult situations or changes e.g. enrichment visits Older students are used to support and "buddy" younger students with SEND where appropriate